KayseGames/Kayse-Games-RPG-Game/Patchnotes.md

 - You are able to vault through walls that are too tall.
 - Dead people don't stay dead.

+**Medium Priority:**
+- Already killed enemies can be assassinated a second time.
+- If you attack an enemy from the front the animation glitches.

 ## 🖥️ Download Location
 Download all files from this [GitHub repository](#).
 Then open the files in Unreal Engine using your Epic Games Account.